odoo/documentation/content/administration/upgrade.rst

    If your database contains custom modules, it cannot be upgraded until a version of your custom modules is available for the target version of Odoo.
 For customers maintaining their own custom modules, we recommend to parallelize the process by :ref:`requesting an upgraded database
-   <upgrade/request-test-database>` while also :ref:`upgrading the source code of your custom
+   <upgrade/request-test-database>` while also :doc:`upgrading the source code of your custom
-   modules </developer/howtos/upgrade_modules>`.
+   modules </developer/howtos/upgrading_customized_database>`.
 ..
 TODOUPG : once the page for developers is published, uncomment and link
 .. :doc:`first upgrade its source code </developer/reference/upgrade>`